srollins/software-dev-materials/notes/databases.md

 JDBC allows you to connect to an SQL database from Java code.

-See the following example: [JDBC](https://github.com/CS601-F15/lectures/tree/master/code/JDBC)
+See the code examples in the lectures repository.

 ### Creating an ssh tunnel